CASFRI/CASFRI/README.md

 6. Ecological specific (ECO) attributes - attributes describing wetlands;
 7. Geometry attributes - polygon geometries.

 An important feature of the [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) is the use of a ROW_TRANSLATION_RULE in the translation table.
 This allows the loaded source table to be filtered during translation so that only the relavent rows are returned in the target tables.
-This ensure that the the LYR table for example, only includes rows that contain forest information.
+This ensures that the the LYR table for example, only includes rows that contain forest information.

 ### Error Codes
 Error codes are needed during translation if source values are invalid, null, or missing.
 In CASFRI 5.x, error codes have been designed to match the attribute type and to reflect the type of error that was encountered.
 For example, an integer attribute will have error codes reported as integers (e.g. -9999) whereas text attributes will have errors reported as text (e.g. NULL_VALUE).
 Different error codes are reported depending on the rule being invalidated.
 A full description of possible error codes can be found in the [CASFRI 5.x specification document](https://github.com/edwardsmarc/CASFRI/tree/master/docs/specifications).